 Preparing the bed area

-The area for the bed must be leveled.
+Prior to its use, the floor of the bed must be leveled.
 Although temporary frames may be set on the soil surface, excavation is required for more permanent structures.
 Most home hotbeds are heated with electric coils, but where fresh manure is available, it may be used.
 A deeper excavation is generally required for establishing a manure-heated bed.

 For electric heating, and where some drainage material is required, excavate to a depth of about 14 inches.
 Corner posts should extend to the base of the excavated area, but side walls need only be extended a few inches below the level of the heat cables.